Making your recruitment process diverse by default has never been easier.

 Personality - How does the individual use their personal qualities to support them in making their impact?

-Consider how these qualities might look for the 4 candidates opposite.
+Consider how these qualities might look for the 4 candidates we've described.

 THE GC INDEX® - CANDIDATE COMPARISON